 Spinach – If you do not like kale, fresh spinach may be used, or leave out the greens completely.

-Sausage – For a healthy recipe, replace the Italian sausage with chicken or turkey sausage.
+Sausage – Replace the Italian sausage with chicken or turkey sausage.
 For a spicy soup, use andouille, chorizo, or hot Italian sausage.
+You can also use any of these ideas for another family fave – easy gluten-free lasagna soup.

 Fresh Pumpkin – If you would rather use fresh pumpkin in place of the canned, seed, quarter, and roast a 4 pound pie pumpkin in a 425ºF oven for 35 minutes.